Our Re-purposed Home

 decorated Christmas tree

-One you use all of your “filler” ornaments, then fill in spaces evenly around the tree with your special ornaments so they are visible from the room.
+Once you use all of your “filler” ornaments, fill in spaces evenly around the tree with your special ornaments so they are visible from the room.

-Make sure you have enough ornaments to give your tree the look your going for.
+Make sure you have enough ornaments to give your tree the look you are going for.
 A 7 1/2′ tree typically needs 80 ornaments to look full.
 Adjust the amount according to the height and width of your tree, as well as the amount of branches you have.

-For instance, if your into a thin tree without a lot of branches then you won’t need as many ornaments, but if you love a full grand traditional 10′ tree then you will need a lot more!
+For instance, if you are into a thin tree without a lot of branches then you won’t need as many ornaments, but if you love a full grand traditional 10′ tree then you will need a lot more!

 Buy ornaments in odd numbers